TAHCOINBLOCKCHAIN/tahcoin-blockchain/readme.md

 3. **Proof-of-Work Consensus**: Tahcoin employs a Proof-of-Work (PoW) consensus mechanism to validate transactions and add new blocks to the blockchain.
 This mechanism ensures network security and transparent transaction processing.

-4. **Block Confirmation**: Transactions on the Tahcoin blockchain require 10 block confirmations to ensure their validity and security.
+4. **Block Confirmation**: Transactions on the Tahcoin blockchain require 199 block confirmations to ensure their validity and security.

-5. **Block Generation Time**: A new block is generated approximately every 9.99 minutes, allowing for efficient transaction processing while maintaining network stability.
+5. **Block Generation Time**: A new block is generated approximately every 19 seconds, allowing for efficient transaction processing while maintaining network stability.

 6. **Mining Rewards**: Miners receive rewards in Tahcoin for successfully mining new blocks, eliminating the need for transaction fees.
 This approach ensures that users do not waste coins on fees that do not contribute to the network.